menaduke/CSHARP-InDepth/README.md

 # CSHARP-InDepth
-Sample Code I made to understand C# better
+Sample Code inspired by C# in depth by Jon Skeets, I'm using this project to help me understand the journey through C# and beyond